destial/Expendable-Backpacks/README.md

 The Enderpack provides unique shared storage functionality:

-- **Shared Storage**: All Enderpacks with identical UUIDs access the same inventory
+- **Shared Storage**: All Enderpacks with identical UUIDs access the same inventory (items and placed blocks)
 - **Cloneable**: Combine one Enderpack with one Ender Pearl to create two Enderpacks sharing the same UUID
 - **Multiple Access Points**: Distribute cloned Enderpacks across different locations or players
+- **Works When Placed**: Placed Enderpack blocks share the same inventory as their item counterparts
 - **UUID-Based Identification**: Each Enderpack group identified by unique identifier

 ### Implementation Example
 1. Craft an initial Enderpack
 2. Clone the Enderpack by crafting it with an Ender Pearl (yields 2 Enderpacks with matching UUID)
-3. Distribute copies to different locations (inventory, storage chest, other players)
+3. Keep one in your inventory for on-the-go access
+4. Place one as a block at your base using Shift + Right-click
+5. Give one to a teammate or store in a chest
-4. All instances with the same UUID access shared storage
+6. All instances with the same UUID access shared storage - even the placed block!

 ---